Selim I: Later Life

-The conquest of the Mamluks was the largest military venture that which any of the Ottoman sultans had ever attempted on, specifically whose first to declared war on them was Selim I himself.
-In addition, the conquest has put the Ottomans in control of two considered-largest, notable cities situated in Africa, the Middle East and in Europe at the time, generally Constantinople and Cairo.
-Its not since the height of the Roman Empire conquering in aggregating conquest of territories, thus controlling several seas such as the Black, Red, Caspian, and Mediterranean (Mare Nostrum) seas, governed by a single empire.
+The conquest of the Mamluks was the largest military venture an Ottoman sultan had ever undertook, or would ever undertake in the future.
+The conquest placed what were generally considered the two largest and most notable cities situated in Africa, the Middle East and in Europe at the time, Constantinople and Cairo, firmly into Ottoman hands.
+It was not since the height of the Roman Empire that an entity emerged which dominated the major seas of the region, the Black, Red, Caspian, and Mediterranean (Mare Nostrum) seas.

-The conquest of Egypt proved extremely profitable for the empire as it produced more tax revenue than any other Ottoman territory and supplied about 100% of all food consumed.
-However, Mecca and Medina were the most important of all the cities conquered since it officially made Selim and his descendants the Caliphs of the entire Muslim world until the early 20th century.
+The conquest of Egypt proved extremely profitable for the empire as it produced more tax revenue than any other Ottoman territory and the incredibly fertile plains of the Nile supplied about 100% of all grain consumed at Istanbul.

+However, it was not Cairo, Damascus, and Aleppo, but rather Mecca, Medina, and Jerusalem which were the most important cities seized by Selim in his conquest of the Mamluks.
+The Ottomans that succeeded him thus through him became Caliphs of the entire muslim world, and went on to hold that position for 4 centuries until the early 20th century.